marubio2/power-outage-analysis/README.md

-# What effects how long a power outage lasts?
+# What Effects How Long a Power Outage Lasts?

 by Michael Rubio (marubio@umich.edu)